SebastianOpriel/mds-wiki/How-to-use-the-Dataspace-Connector-with-the-MDS-Frontend.md

 <img src="https://user-images.githubusercontent.com/91048868/169023128-e79a8770-0469-4264-9894-9ceed79deba8.jpg" width=600><br>

 6. Using _Advanced View => Settings => General_ set the connector name, connector description, connector curator and connector maintainer.
 **Please be aware that this information is accurate and complete**.
-It represents the connector on the MDS catalogue.
+It represents the connector in the MDS catalog.

 <img src="https://user-images.githubusercontent.com/91048868/169081507-66ef0389-08ab-47ac-a240-4e588a9e6752.jpg" width=600>